julianschill/klipper-led_effect/docs/LED_Effect.md

 Layer blending is always evaluated from the bottom up.

-Since values cannot exceed 100% brightness and 0% darkness, they are clamped to this range as a floating point number ( 0.0 - 1.0 )
+Since values cannot exceed 100% brightness and 0% darkness, they are clamped to this range as a floating-point number ( 0.0 - 1.0 )

 #### bottom
 No blending is done, the value from the color channel of the bottom layer is used.